The Booksmith

 Tue, March 3rd, 2026 @ 7:00PM PST

 Join us on Tuesday, March 3rd at 7pm as we welcome Kate Schatz back to The Booksmith for WHERE THE GIRLS WERE.
-More details to come, but save the date and join us!
+She will be joined in conversation by Caro de Robertis.
 RSVP is not required, but greatly appreciated.
 Seats can be reserved with a sliding scale donation to our program or the purchase of a book.

 They were sent away to be forgotten.
 This is their story.